creativemarkers/colorborg/issues.md

         use 0,20,0 for feather finding!!! its the stem of the feather and excellent ^this did not work as expected
         but i did clean up the picking up code, so it picks up feathers more consistently know
+        2. find ticket but other entity over it fucking up the verification (adding a right click to try picking up would help)

+    #overall issues
+        when walking, the current wait times aren't enough, need to be almost doubled, could create a universal function to handle this

 # things i need to add
     # slayer script